 Pay for any given position is subject to the annual budgetary process and, as such, may be subject to increase, reduction, or status quo maintenance for any time period.

 College of Eastern Idaho has 24 pay periods each calendar year on a semi-monthly basis.
-Payroll calendars are published on College of Eastern Idaho's Hub and on the website.
+Payroll calendars are published on College of Eastern Idaho's website.
 If a pay day falls on a federal holiday or on a weekend, employees will receive their paycheck on the preceding workday.
-Please refer to the payroll calendar, on the CEI Hub, for specific dates.
+Please refer to the payroll calendar, on the CEI website, for specific dates.

 Please note that if the banking information provided comes back rejected for any reason during the pre-note process, the direct deposit implementation could be delayed.

-Exempt employees are required to submit exception time including holiday, vacation leave and sick leave that is taken during the pay period.
+Per FLSA regulations, organizations can ask exempt employees to keep time records; however, these records are not the basis for an exempt employee’s pay.
+Exempt employees are required to submit accurate timecards each pay period.
+Exempt employees must ensure that they indicate any exception time including holiday, vacation leave, and sick leave that is taken during the pay period.

 All employees are required to use CEI's time keeping system.

 Falsification of a time record may be subject to disciplinary action, up to and including termination.

 The use of overtime is generally discouraged and should be avoided through proper scheduling of department workloads.
 However, when required due to the needs of CEI, an employee may be scheduled to work overtime.
 All overtime should be scheduled and approved in advance by the supervisor, with the exception of certain emergency situations.